Intramuscular Injection

 • Record the exact time of medication administration on the patient’s ticket.

-• Clean syringe and needle and put back in the container when all syringes are used up.
+• Clean the syringe and needle and put them back in the container when all syringes are used up.

 NOTE:

-• When drawing the medicine from the ampule see that the bevel of needle should completely immersed in the medication.
+• When drawing the medicine from the ampule see that the bevel of the needle should be completely immersed in the medication.

 • If the client is emaciated, hold the muscles together to prevent damage to the underlying bones.